 Abbreviation Definition E The suffix E indicates the export version of the control.
-In this version, Advanced Function Set 2 (software option 9) is restricted to 4-axis interpolation.
+In this version, the Adv.
+Function Set 2 software option (#9 / #4-01-1) is limited to 4-axis interpolation.

 3.3.1 Software options

 Software options define the range of functions of the control.
 The optional functions are either machine- or application-specific.
 The software options give you the possibility of adapting the control to your individual needs.